 - Plump sweet fruits with a subtle peach flavour (peach sorbet)

 Blackcurrants are less widely known berries that resemble tiny black marbles.
 They are filled with fibre, minerals and vitamins and hold more antioxidants than the same quantity of blueberries.
 Blackcurrants are popular for their tart flavour, mainly in jams and as a dried snack.
 Blackcurrant syrup is especially delicious in cocktails!
-The different varieties are not all self-fertilizing, so it is preferable to grow two types for a bigger yield.
-Blackcurrants prefer cool weather over extreme heat, so they are perfect in medium shade on the deck.
+The different varieties are not all self-fertilizing, so it is preferable to grow two types of blackcurrants in your containers to ensure a bigger yield.
+These berries prefer cool weather over extreme heat, so they are perfect in medium shade on the deck.

 - Compact, productive plants